jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 # Configuring and running JobSet workloads with Kustomize

 The examples in this folder show how to configure and run JobSet workloads using Kustomize.
-The `base_jobset` folder contains the base JobSet configuration that is used in overlays in the `tpu_hello_world` and `maxtext` folders.
+The `base_jobset` folder contains the base JobSet configuration that is referenced in overlays in the `tpu_hello_world` and `maxtext` folders.
 Before running the examples, modify the `base_jobset\jobset.yaml` file to reflect the topology of TPU slices provisioned in your environment.
 For example, if you provisioned `v4-64` based node pools, update the node selector settings in  `spec.replicatedJobs.template.spec.template.spec.nodeSelector` with `tpu-v4-podslice` and `2x4x4` values and the `parallelism` and `completions` fields in the `spec.replicatedJobs.template.spec` with 4 - a v4-64 slice comprises 4 TPU VMs.

 In addition, you need to install Kustomize.
 Please follow the instructions in the [Kustomize documentation](https://kubectl.docs.kubernetes.io/installation/kustomize/).